johng148/Space-Z-Group/README.md

 **Demo 1 (10/24/2020)**

-So far we have one NPC, the doctor.
+So far we have two NPCs: a doctor and a veteran.
 We have also added three objects: a sword, a medkit, and a zombie hand.
-For the doctor we added lines, responses, and knowledge was added to only allow players to access specific conversations if they know something about the zombie hand.
+For the doctor and veteran we added lines and responses.
+Knowledge was added to only allow players to access specific conversations if they know something about the zombie hand.
+Room descriptions were also added for some of the rooms.
+We moved all the keys to the common room to make testing easier.